rotationalio/rotational.io/content/en/blog/2021-03-19-a-parrot-trainer-eats-crow.md

 > "Is deep learning really necessary to solve most machine learning problems?"

 This question has come to me more times than I can count over the years, both at work and with my students.
 It often comes laced with some underlying anxiety.
 Sometimes it means "These deep learning hyperparameters are really tedious to tune, are you sure it's worth my time to learn them?".
-Sometimes it means "does your solution actually use neural models, or is this just a marketing layer on top of a Logistic Regression?".
+Sometimes it means "does your solution actually use neural networks, or is this just a marketing layer on top of a Logistic Regression?".

 To be fair, I find this kind of skepticism totally healthy.
 We even gave the skeptics a little shout-out in [our book's](https://learning.oreilly.com/library/view/applied-text-analysis/9781491963036/) chapter on deep learning, writing,

 > As application developers, we tend to be cautiously optimistic about the kinds of bleeding-edge technologies that sound good on paper but can lead to headaches when it comes to operationalization.

 My own views about the value and practicality of deep learning are always changing, and my answers to askers of this question have shifted over time.
-While I almost always bring up what I see as the two main tradeoffs between traditional models and deep learning, namely model complexity (neural models are more complicated, harder to tune, easier to mess up) and speed (neural models tend to take longer to train and can impede rapid prototyping and iteration), I am much more encouraging about the use cases for deep learning these days than I used to be.
+While I almost always bring up what I see as the two main tradeoffs between traditional models and deep learning, namely model complexity (multi-layer neural models are more complicated, harder to tune, easier to mess up) and speed (multi-layer neural models tend to take longer to train and can impede rapid prototyping and iteration), I am much more encouraging about the use cases for deep learning these days than I used to be.

-The reality is that neural models are getting more practical to use all the time, and even if they require us to grapple with more complexity, the rewards of being able to scale complexity are hard to ignore.
-Given enough data, neural models are likely to always outperform more traditional machine learning algorithms, simply because they don't ever have to stop learning.
+The reality is that deep neural models are getting more practical to use all the time, and even if they require us to grapple with more complexity, the rewards of being able to scale complexity are hard to ignore.
+Given enough data, deep neural models are likely to always outperform more traditional machine learning algorithms, simply because they don't ever have to stop learning.

 ## Training Parrots